Erikas-Ramanauskas/Milestone-Project-1/README.md

   <h2 align="center"><img src="assets/Images/Read-me/Main-colors.jpg"></h2>

-I used variables to allow me in a future to change colours or add dark mode or other themes to the website.
-The text is made of white colour mostly with added dark shadow were the texts is directly on the picture for better visability.
+I used variables to allow me in the future to change colors or add dark mode or other themes to the website.
+The text is made of white color mostly with added dark shadow where the text is directly on the picture for better visibility.

 - ### Typography

-- I used mix of Roboto, Saira and Archivo fonts
+- I used a mix of Roboto, Saira, and Archivo fonts

-1. Roboto is a main font i used for for larger pieces of text. for main section as well as about us section
+1. Roboto is the main font I used for larger pieces of text. for the main section as well as the about us section

 2. Saira was used for contact details in a navigation bar

-3. Archivo was kept for Navigation links, Contact details and Headers
+3. Archivo was kept for Navigation links, Contact details, and Headers

 - ### Imagery

-- Head image is chosen to be a clear indication for what is the company about.
-It is full screen on every device and only covered by navigation bar and Hero-outer that are also semi transperant.
-It is also made to be responsive and hide a parts of picture depending on a screen size yet keaping the main part of the picture (Hand with a brick) centered
+- Head image is chosen to be a clear indication of what is the company about.
+It is full screen on every device and is only covered by the navigation bar and Hero-outer which are also semi-transparent.
+It is also made to be responsive and hide a part of the picture depending on the screen size yet keeping the main part of the picture (Hand with a brick) centered

-- All other Immagery is chosen real projects done by the company to represent realist worksdone.
+- All other Imagery is chosen from real projects done by the company to represent realistic works done.

 ## Wireframes